DeeEmm/Marlin-CNC-Pendant/README.md

 ## Project Status
 ###

-- The project is currently in Beta stage
+- The project is mostly finalised with the current release considered release candidate 1
 - Current stable release available from https://github.com/DeeEmm/Marlin-CNC-Pendant/releases
 - Code has been tested to work with new Marlin 2.0 release